gard-projects/machine-learning/ShallowLearning/SVM/README.md

 &nbsp;

 # Introduction to SVM, and what to solve
 Support Vector Machine (SVM) is a type of algorithm that aims to classify new points by using a **decision boundary**.
-In simple terms, a decision boundary is a N-1 dimensional object (a hyperplane in mathematical terms) which existence is to cleanly separate two groups in some N-space.
+In simple terms, a decision boundary is a N-1 dimensional object (a hyperplane in mathematical terms) which existence is to cleanly separate data into two groups in some N-space.
 A SVM can be implemented in two ways, using a **Hard Margin Classifier** and a **Soft Margin Classifier**.

-A the former requires that the data is **linearly separable**, i.e. that you separate the data without any of the two groups touching each other.
+The former (Hard Margin Classifier) requires that the data is **linearly separable**, i.e. that you can separate the data without any of the two groups touching each other.
 This approach is typically not possible to implement in practice, as there is often noise in data leading to messy patterns.
-The latter (Soft Margin Classifier) is an approach that is suitable in a real-world environment as it allows for misclassifications which is a core problem of machine learning (bias-variance tradeoff).
+The latter (Soft Margin Classifier) is an approach that is suitable in a real-world environment as it allows for misclassifications which is the core problem of machine learning (bias-variance tradeoff).
 The image below by Singh (2023) illustrates the difference between these two implementations of SVM graphically.

 ![Image of both Soft Margin Classifier and Hard Margin Classifier](../images/svm_types.png)

 &nbsp;

 **How exactly is the data separated?** \
 By maximizing the distance between **support vectors** and the **decision boundary**.
-A support vector is a data point (or individual) which lies within the margin, or on the margin.
+A support vector is a data point (or individual) which either lies on or within the margin boundaries.
 These are the data points that matter the most when optimizing the decision boundary.
 The Hard Margin Classifier focuses only on maximizing distance, while the Soft Margin Classifier focuses on both maximizing the margin, **but also** minimizing the misclassifications through a **hyperparameter** called the **regularization** parameter `C`.
-A hyperparameter is a parameter that is not learned by the model, but has to be set manually by a human.
+A hyperparameter is a parameter that is not learned by the model, but has to be set manually by a human (more on this later).
 From the image we have the following equations:

 $(1)\quad \vec{w} \cdot \vec{x} + b = 1$